Category Archives: 1933 Films

 I giggled with delight at the professionalism inhabiting unique cinematography sequences like a camera rolling through a dozen spread legs to land on a handsome young couple’s face.

-In a timely fashion, the Great Depression Era is the focus and props go to all involved for placing a focus on this dastardly time with an escapist show.
+The Great Depression Era is the focus in a timely fashion, and props go to all involved for emphasizing this dastardly time with an escapist show.

 Revered and impatient Broadway director Julian Marsh (Warner Baxter) has fallen on hard times like the rest of the United States.
-He is warned by his doctor to take care of his health but his finances are dire.
+His doctor warns him to care for his health, but his finances are dire.

 He launches an ambitious musical as a final production before his retirement.
 The lead actress, bitchy Dorothy Brock (Bebe Daniels), is torn between two men, the show’s rich financer, Abner Dillon (Guy Kibbee), and struggling actor Pat Denning (George Brent).

-Meanwhile, aspiring young performer Peggy Sawyer (Ruby Keeler) is hoping for her big break.
-She is completely green and impressionable but humorously looks similar to Dorothy, right down to their curled hairstyle.
+Meanwhile, aspiring young performer Peggy Sawyer (Ruby Keeler) hopes for her big break.
+She is entirely green and impressionable but humorously looks similar to Dorothy, right down to their curled hairstyle.

 The first portion of 42nd Street is all well and good.
-We get snippets of the women traversing amongst their male admirers and Julian becoming increasingly frustrated with the incompetent talent but I kept hoping events would finally take off.
+We get snippets of the women traversing amongst their male admirers, and Julian becomes increasingly frustrated with the incompetent talent, but I keep hoping events will finally take off.

 The romantic triangles and irritated threats to fire the cast almost get repetitive until the spectacular second act.